transcodeninja/livepeer-exporter/README.md

 ### orch_tickets_exporter

-The `orch_tickets_exporter` fetches and exposes winning ticket transaction information from the [Livepeer subgraph](https://api.thegraph.com/subgraphs/name/livepeer/arbitrum-one/graphql).
+The `orch_tickets_exporter` fetches and exposes winning ticket transaction information from the [Livepeer subgraph](https://api.thegraph.com/subgraphs/name/livepeer/arbitrum-one/graphql) endpoint.
 These metrics provide insights into the winning tickets of the orchestrator, including the amount won, gas used, transaction hash, block number, block time, and protocol round.
 They include:

 **GaugeVec metrics:**

 - `livepeer_orch_winning_ticket_amount`: This metric represents the fees won by each winning orchestrator ticket.
 It can be used to track the earnings of the orchestrator from winning tickets.
 This GaugeVec includes the label `id`, which represents the unique identifier of each ticket.
 - `livepeer_orch_winning_ticket_gas_used`: This metric represents the gas used in redeeming each winning ticket.
 It can be used to understand the gas cost of winning tickets.
 This GaugeVec includes the label `id`, which represents the unique identifier of each ticket.
-- `livepeer_orch_winning_ticket_transaction_hash`: This metric represents the transaction hash for each winning ticket.
-It can track the transactions in which the orchestrator won tickets.
-This GaugeVec includes the label `id`, which represents the unique identifier of the transaction in which the ticket was won.
 - `livepeer_orch_winning_ticket_block_number`: This metric represents the block number for each winning ticket.
 It can be used to track when the orchestrator won tickets.
 This GaugeVec includes the label `id`, which represents the unique identifier of the transaction in which the ticket was won.
 - `livepeer_orch_winning_ticket_block_time`: This metric represents the block time for each winning ticket.
 It can be used to understand when the orchestrator won tickets.
 This GaugeVec includes the label `id`, which represents the unique identifier of the transaction in which the ticket was won.
 - `livepeer_orch_winning_ticket_round`: This metric represents the round in which each winning ticket was won.
 It can be used to track the rounds in which the orchestrator won tickets.
 This GaugeVec includes the label `id`, which represents the unique identifier of the transaction in which the ticket was won.